Current Board Members

 Nick is father to three boys, and actively participates in their structured and non-structured recreation activities.

-Senior Policy Officer, Department of Parks and Wildlife
+Senior Policy Officer, Department of Biodiversity, Conservation and Attractions

 Colin has long associations with national parks (>35 yrs) outdoor recreation and nature based tourism.
 He was previously Assistant Director, Policy, Tourism and Planning with Parks and Wildlife and operated his own ecotourism consultancy for four years.
 Colin is a member of national committees relating to the management of and research into parks and outdoor recreation.
 He also currently sits on several interagency committees relating to outdoor recreation.
 Colin was the former Deputy Chair of FACET (Forum Advocating Cultural and Eco-Tourism), a former Director of Tourism Council WA and is a current Board Member of the Pilgrim Trail Foundation, and Kaitijin Mia Mia Aboriginal Foundation.
 Colin was also involved in the establishment of the WA Parks Foundation.